anderson-martin/news-reader/README.md

 ![alt tag](https://github.com/anderson-martin/news-reader/blob/master/screenshots/four.jpg)

 Mockups and design materials (icons, logos, etc) of this project, were done by Qvik company.
-I tuned their prototype into an Android app.
+I turned their prototype into this app.